Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Multi-Digit MNIST Generalization

-\paragraph{Temperature spectrum on digit ``8.''} The baseline comparison above fixes $\beta{=}2000$, which places the sampler deep in the retrieval regime: each chain stays near its seed pattern and the ``generation'' is local variation within a single energy basin.
-To show the full retrieval-generation trade-off on real images, Figure~\ref{fig:temp-spectrum-digit8} displays $4{\times}4$ SA grids at four inverse temperatures alongside 16 stored patterns for reference.
-Table~\ref{tab:temp-spectrum-digit8} reports the corresponding metrics.
+The baseline comparison above fixes $\beta{=}2000$, which places the sampler deep in the retrieval regime: each chain stays near its seed pattern and the ``generation'' is local variation within a single energy basin.
+To show the full retrieval-to-generation trade-off on real images, we displayed $4{\times}4$ SA grids at four inverse temperatures alongside 16 stored patterns for reference, and computed the corresponding metrics (Fig.~\ref{fig:temp-spectrum-digit8}, Table~\ref{tab:temp-spectrum-digit8}).

-At $\beta{=}2000$ the outputs were recognizable eights that closely resembled individual stored patterns (mean max-cos 0.85); novelty was low and diversity came entirely from the multi-chain initialization, not from any single chain exploring between basins.
+At $\beta{=}2000$ the outputs were recognizable eights that closely resembled individual stored patterns (mean max-cos 0.85; Table~\ref{tab:temp-spectrum-digit8}); novelty was low and diversity came entirely from the multi-chain initialization, not from any single chain exploring between basins.
 As $\beta$ decreased, the energy barriers shrank, chains escaped their initial basins, and novelty/diversity rose sharply.
 At $\beta{=}200$ the mean max-cosine dropped to 0.45, meaning outputs sat roughly halfway between stored patterns, a regime of genuine interpolation.
 By $\beta{=}50$ the samples were highly novel (0.75) but began to lose recognizable digit structure, and at $\beta{=}10$ the outputs were essentially isotropic noise with no visual resemblance to eights.
 This illustrates the fundamental retrieval-generation trade-off: no single $\beta$ simultaneously maximizes fidelity and novelty.
 The operating point must be chosen according to the application, and the temperature parameter gives the user explicit control over this trade-off.